phyntom/pesaEm/README.md

 1. JDK 8
 2. Maven 3.3.x
-3. IDE (Intellij/Eclipse)
-4. Git
+3. Git
-5. **Another important requirement is to change the upload folder location value in the file located in config.propeties in (src/main/resources)**.
+4. **Another important requirement is to change the upload folder location value in the file located in config.propeties in (src/main/resources)**.
 The content of this file looks as follow:
 ```
 upload_folder=/home/aimable/
 consumer_key=AcJHVPJGXVGrVkgG3qpMS3eNneKsFlqs